 ** The first pharyngeal membrane between the ectoderm and endoderm of the first arch forms the tympanic membrane.

-Preauricular cysts or fistulas arise from pharyngeal cleft 1 while remnants of clefts 2-4 present as cervical cysts or fistulas along the anterior border of the sternocleidomastoid muscle.
+Preauricular cysts or fistulas arise from pharyngeal cleft 1.
+In contrast, remnants of clefts 2-4 present as cervical cysts or fistulas along the anterior border of the sternocleidomastoid muscle.

-The thyroid gland develops from an endodermal thyroid diverticulum and forms the follicles.
-It is connected to the tongue at the foramen caecum located at the junction of the anterior ⅔ and posterior ⅓.
-The thyroglossal duct extends from the foramen caecum to the thyroid gland.
-It is normally obliterated.
+The thyroid gland develops from an endodermal thyroid diverticulum, which forms the follicles.
+It is connected to the tongue at the foramen caecum, located at the junction of the anterior ⅔ and posterior ⅓ of the tongue.
+The thyroglossal duct extends from the foramen caecum to the thyroid gland and is normally obliterated.

-It is typically located in the midline, anywhere from the base of the tongue to lower neck along the route taken by the thyroid during its migration from the tongue.
-Most common location is the lingual thyroid.
-High cervical, superior mediastinal and paracardiac thyroids may be seen occasionally.
+Ectopic thyroid tissue is typically located in the midline, anywhere from the base of the tongue to the lower neck, along the route taken by the thyroid during its migration from the tongue.
+The most common location is the lingual thyroid.
+High cervical, superior mediastinal, and paracardiac thyroids may be seen occasionally.
 It may cause hypothyroidism.

-Both thyroglossal cyst and fistula are present in the midline.
+Both thyroglossal cyst and thyroglossal fistula occur in the midline.
 They form when the thyroglossal duct fails to obliterate fully.
 Infection is the most common complication.
-Definitive treatment is by Sistrunk procedure where the whole tract along with a part of the hyoid bone and foramen caecum are removed.
+Definitive treatment is the Sistrunk procedure, in which the entire tract is removed along with part of the hyoid bone and the foramen caecum.

-The anterior ⅔ of the tongue is formed by the fusion of the median and lateral tongue buds originating from the floor of the first pharyngeal arch.
-Occipital myoblasts invade the developing tongue and give rise to intrinsic muscles of the tongue.
-Posterior ⅓ of the tongue develops from swellings arising from the floor of the third and fourth pharyngeal arches.
+The anterior ⅔ of the tongue forms by fusion of the median and lateral tongue buds, which originate from the floor of the first pharyngeal arch.
+Occipital myoblasts invade the developing tongue and give rise to the intrinsic muscles of the tongue.
+The posterior ⅓ of the tongue develops from swellings arising from the floor of the third and fourth pharyngeal arches.

-The primary palate is formed by the fusion of the two medial nasal processes.
-The secondary palate is formed by the fusion of the palatine shelves, which grow from the maxillary processes.
+The primary palate forms by fusion of the two medial nasal processes.
+The secondary palate forms by fusion of the palatine shelves, which grow from the maxillary processes.

 Failure of the maxillary prominence on the affected side to join with the merged medial nasal prominences, resulting in a persistent labial groove